LHCfitNikhef/ML4PA/README.md

-# ML4PA (2021-2022)
+# Machine Learning for Physics and Astronomy (2022-2023)
-GitHub repository for the Machine Learning for Physics and Astronomy course, Natuur- en Sterrenkunde Joint UvA/VU BSc degree
+GitHub repository for the Machine Learning for Physics and Astronomy course, Natuur- en Sterrenkunde Joint UvA/VU BSc degree, Honours Program

 In this repository you will find all the course materials, including